nataliepo/TemplatesToGithub/README.md

 # SUMMARY

-This plugin facilitates the movement of custom templatesets in Movable Type 4 between instances with the benefit of easy insertion into a code repository system.
+This plugin facilitates the movement of custom template sets in Movable Type 4 between instances with the benefit of easy insertion into a code repository system.

-The export script exports the instance's full set of templates, including the Global Templates, into a directory of text files, organized per blog per template type, with an info.txt file providing as the index.
+The export script exports the instance's full set of templates, including the Global Templates, into a directory of text files, organized per blog per template type, with a templates.manifest file (formerly known as info.txt) providing as the index.
 The export script does not modify an MT instance's templates at all; it only reads from the database.

 The import script only modifies live content with the --apply_changes flag.
 Without that flag, the script prints status messages and any potential errors with the intended import.
 The import script does not preserve template_id's between environments; it keys off of blog name, template name, and output file.

 This plugin only provides command-line tools; it does not extend any user-facing or editorial functionality of Movable Type.